-Idle the engine a few minutes before routine shutdown.
-After full load operation, idle the engine three to five minutes before shutting it down.
-This idle period will allow the lubricating oil and coolant to carry excess heat away from the combustion chamber, bearings, internal components, and turbocharger.
-This is especially important for turbocharged diesel engines.
+After full load operation, idle the engine for a few minutes before shutting it down.
+This idle period will allow the lubricating oil and coolant to carry excess heat away from the turbocharger.

 NOTE: Refer to the following chart for proper engine shutdown.